Stiivi/sepro-overview/chapters/development_notes.md

 the simulation from within the simulation.
 Objects can not initiate creation or removal of other objects.
 This constraint requires further research.

+Selector

+: The _selector_ was originally called _receptor_, since it was inspired by cell receptors.
+However to prevent confusion and concept name conflict in modelling biological systems, we decided to reject the original name _receptor_ and let the modeller decide where to use the term.

 ## Object Development Notes